matteoros/Stat_consulting/MetaAnalyses_Akdag/README.txt

    in my meta-analysis.
 3) Two Metacognition Papers =  this folder included two examples of papers that will be included in my meta-analysis.
-4) Word file Systmatic Review Documentation = this file contains the entire process up until this point (from search terms to inclusion criteria)
+4) Word file Systematic Review Documentation = this file contains the entire process up until this point (from search terms to inclusion criteria)
 5) Excel file PaperCharacterizationTable = this file contains the coding scheme for the papers that will be included.
 This file has its own README section.